Dicklesworthstone/kissinger_undergraduate_thesis/docs/kissinger_thesis.md

 [^1_34]: Though of course giving it a different content.
 [^2_17]: Since survival is an indication of utility.
 See post.
 [^1_35]: See post my discussion of Sartre's and Schweitzer's Criticism of Kant.
-[^2_18]: See Friedrich concept that the problem of peace was the most central to Kant's thought - Inevitable Peace - The Philosophy of Kant.
+[^2_18]: See Friedrich's concept that the problem of peace was the most central to Kant's thought - Inevitable Peace - The Philosophy of Kant.
 [^1_36]: For Kant's implication of inexorability see Friedrich "The Philosophy of Kant" p.
 453 (Eternal Peace).
 [^2_19]: See Friedrich op. cit. p.
 458. (Essay on Eternal Peace).
-For full discussion see post "Kants Philosophy of History".
+For full discussion see post "Kant's Philosophy of History".
 [^3_5]: See Bernard - Critique of Judgment p.
 25. See post for full discussion also of psychological difference for proofs of 'impossibility' and 'possibility'.
 [Available at Project Gutenberg](https://www.gutenberg.org/ebooks/48433)
 [^1_37]: Friedrich in - Inevitable Peace - p.
 149 et seq. has characterized Spinoza as the logical philosophy of Calvinism.
 [^2_20]: Spinoza's sole criterion is inward certainty.
 See Essay on Human Understanding.